Reviews You Can Rely On

 Overall Call Quality

 The wired Linsoul KZ ZSN Pro X and Apple AirPods Pro 2nd Gen came out on top of our call quality tests.
 The AirPods Pro 2nd Gen stood out as the most reliable wireless performers, handling both subway screeches and office chatter with impressive clarity.
-The Samsung Galaxy Buds2 Pro, Bose QuietComfort Ultra, and Beats Studio Buds+ also delivered strong results, keeping voices intelligible even in chaotic environments.
+The Samsung Galaxy Buds2 Pro, Bose Ultra Open, and Beats Studio Buds+ also delivered strong results, keeping voices intelligible even in chaotic environments.
+I would recommend any on these if you are frequently out in busy environments and need to connect with friends or family.

 Call Quality Ratings